 Before joining Palm, Michael was the general manager of .NET Online Services at Microsoft, where he led efforts to deliver a services platform that enabled the development of large-scale Internet-based services.
 Prior to Microsoft, he co-founded Passenger Inc., where he served as chairman and led the development of the company’s consumer marketing SAAS platform.
 Michael also founded Composite Software, creator of industry-leading enterprise information integration software, where he served as the CEO/CTO.

-Michael holds a bachelor’s degree in biochemistry from California Polytechnic State University, and has completed coursework toward a Ph.D. at the University of Washington....
+Michael holds a bachelor’s degree in biochemistry from California Polytechnic State University, and has completed coursework toward a Ph.D. at the University...
 Read More.

 Ever wondered what would happen if we could rethink a decade worth of design changes?
 Drizzle is a fork of the MySQL server targeted at web development and cloud computing.
 We are looking at how to create database for modern multi-core, large memory databases that fit inside of an overall application framework.

 John has worked in systems operations for over fourteen years in biotech, government and online media.
 He started out tuning parallel clusters running vehicle crash simulations for the U.S. government, and then moved on to the Internet in 1997.
 He built the backing infrastructures at Salon, InfoWorld, Friendster, and Flickr.
 He is now VP of Tech Operations at Etsy, and is the author of The Art of Capacity Planning published by O’Reilly.